nutti/Screencast-Keys/README.md

 ![Screencast Keys Thumbnail](docs/images/screencast-keys_thumbnail.png)

-## Download
+## Download / Installation

-You can all released version from [Release Page](https://github.com/nutti/Screencast-Keys/releases).
+All released Screencast Keys add-on is availabled on [Release Page](https://github.com/nutti/Screencast-Keys/releases).
-If you want to try newest but unstable version, you can download it from [unstable version](https://github.com/nutti/Screencast-Keys/archive/develop.zip).
+If you want to try newest (unstable) version, you can download it from [unstable version](https://github.com/nutti/Screencast-Keys/archive/master.zip).

+Installation process is a bit confusing.
+See [Document](docs/installation.md) if you have any trouble to install this add-on.

 ## Features